zerynth/docs-v3/docs/reference/libs/zerynth/zsensors/index.md

     - `PGA` is the gain used by the ADC.

-    - `SPS` is the number of samples per sencond to use.
+    - `SPS` is the number of samples per sncond to use.

 * `conversion` is the set of data used to convert ADC electric value to sensor final value.

     - `type` is the type of conversion.
 Different conversion will call different callbacks.
 If `type` is not a standard one, it is possible to use custom callbacks with custom parameters.

         |     `type`     |           conversion           |
         |----------------|--------------------------------|
         | "linear"       | linear                         |
         | "lookup_table" | linear over a ref table values |
         | "power"        | Current clamp to power         |
         | "custom_names" | Custom conversion              |

     - `args` are the arguments required for the conversion.
-They depends on the types.
+They depends on the types:

-`args` for differnt types of conversions.
         * `linear` has the following arguments.
             - `"y_min"` minumum electric value of the sensor.
             - `"y_max"` maximum electric value of the sensor.
             - `"offset"` offset of the linear conversion.
             - `"under_x"` return value if x is under of range.
             - `"over_x"` return value if x is over of range.

         * `lookup_table"` has the following arguments.
             - `"v_min"` minimum value of the sensor.
             - `"ref_table"` conversion value table.
             - `"delta"` step of the table.
             - `"out_of_rage"` return value if value is out of range.

         * `power` has the following arguments.
             - `"ratio"` is the nuber of loops of the cable clamped.
             - `"ncoil"` is the number of coil of the clamp.
             - `"voltage"` is the voltage of the AC current.
             - `"vref"` is the ref voltage of the ADC.
             - `"offset"` is the offset of the AC current.

 `conversion` can have custom `type` and `args`.
 In this case the user must create a custom callback and link that to the `type` with a dictionary called `cb_dict`.

-To do so, the user should create a module with the callback and the dictionary.
+To do so, the user should create a module with the callbacks and the dictionary.
-The callbacks must have the following signature `name(value, sens)` where value will be the passed electric value and sens the `args` dictionary of the json file, and return the converted value.
+The callbacks must have the following signature `name(value, sens)` where `value` is the raw ADC measurement converted to the configured electrical unit and `sens` is the `args` in field in the sensor configuration.

 ```python
 def user_defined_callback(value, sens):
     return (value * sens["multiplier"])

 cb_dict = {"user_defined_type", user_defined_callback}

 ```